 Cartersville.
 Adairsville.
 Red Top Mountain State Park.
 These are all names Bartow County places you will notice on the drive on I-75 between Chattanooga, Tennessee and Atlanta, Georgia.
 If you have never taken the time to get off the interstate and explore this Northwest Georgia gem, here are eight reasons why you should.

-Visit One of the Unique Museums
+Visit Unique Museums

 Booth Western Art Museum is a must-see.
 Don’t avoid it because you don’t think you like Western art.
 The museum is so much more with a Presidential gallery that includes interesting facts about all 45 commanders-in-chief and original signed letters (including a personalized one from Donald Trump).